envp/website/content/post/002-python-transitive-imports.md

 <p align="center"><img src="/images/watman.jpg"></p>

-Ah-ha!
-So it was a transitive import that gave us both `urllib` and `urllib.request`!

 I'm not sure if this interaction is a bug or not, but certainly appears to be one because Python checked for a cache hit in `sys.modules` without verifying if the module which imported `urllib.request` was the current module.